LemesoftNostalgic/sprint-o-matic/README.md

 from the [Wikipedia article on sprint orienteering](https://en.wikipedia.org/wiki/Orienteering#Sprint) or [sprint orienteering content in YouTube](https://www.youtube.com/results?search_query=sprint+orienteering).

-The discipline of sprint orienteering requires not only the running speed but ability to rapidly choose the best route from one control to another.
+The discipline of sprint orienteering requires not only the running speed but the ability to rapidly choose the best route from one control to another.
 This is the place where the Sprint-O-Matic comes into the picture.
 It provides you an infinite number of sprint orienteering route selection challenges in a form of an entertaining 2D game.
 See the following YouTube videos to get an